Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Planning Framework

 \subsection{High Level: Growing the Team Communication Tree with Adaptive Path Expansion}

 The high level grows a \gls{TCT} with nodes composed of agent paths.
-The nodes are collision-free and each have a configuration that includes a spanning tree of communication among the agents.
-A node consists of a timestep, positions of agents, $f$-value (initially a sum of travel cost from the root), and a heuristic cost to reach the goal.
-The $f$-value is increased by a penalty factor when a node is reselected (in \Function{SelectNode()} Alg.~\ref{alg:MADIST}.4) to encourage the planner to select other nodes.
-The module manages the \gls{TCT} $\Tree_{tc}$, selects nodes to expand, chooses planning orders, and triggers the single agent planning module, then grows the tree from the agent paths.
+The nodes are collision-free and each have a configuration of agent positions that includes a spanning tree of communication among the agents.
+A node consists of a timestep, positions of agents, $f$-value (defined by Eq.~\ref{Eq:fvalue}).
+The $f$-value is increased by a penalty factor when a node is reselected (in \Function{SelectNode()} function at line Alg.~\ref{alg:MADIST}.4) to encourage the planner to explore other nodes.
+The high-level module develops the tree \gls{TCT} $\Tree_{tc}$ by the following steps: (1) selecting a node to expand, (2) randomizing the order in which to plan trajectories for the agents, (3) running the \gls{APG} loop, then (4) growing the tree from the returned paths.